-There are several ways you can obtain the PDFBox binaries or sources:
+There are several ways to obtain the PDFBox binaries or sources:

 See also the export control information related to the encryption features included in Apache PDFBox.

-This is an incremental bugfix release based on the earlier 1.8.0 releases.
+This is an incremental feature release based on the earlier `2.0.x` releases.
+See the Release Notes for more details.

 It is essential that you verify the integrity of the downloaded files using the PGP signatures or MD5 and SHA1 checksums.
 Please read Verifying Apache HTTP Server Releases for more information on why you should verify our releases.